ehsanb29/CNVbenchmarkeR2/README.md

 ## Extra feature: optimizer ##

 An optimizer is also attached in the framework.
-It executes a CNV calling algorithm against a dataset with many different values for each param.
+It executes a CNV calling tool against a dataset with many different values for each param.
 Up to 22 values are evaluated for each param.
 It is implemented using a greedy algorithm which starts from each different param.
-The CNV algorithm will be executed a maximum of (n_params^2)\*22 times.
+The CNV tool will be executed a maximum of (n_params^2)\*22 times.

 It will be improve sensitivity allowing drops of specificity defined at optimizerParams.yaml.